Rear-End Collisions: Fault, Claims, and Compensation

 Delayed symptoms are common after this type of crash, and early tests create a clear medical record.
 Keep a small journal of your pain, sleep, and missed work days.
 This simple log helps connect the crash to your day-to-day loss and can support your injury claim.

-Fault in Rear-End Accidents In Utah
+Fault in Rear-End Accidents in Utah

 Safe following is your best defense against rear-ending another vehicle in Utah.
 When a driver follows too closely, they are usually at fault.
 That said, fault is not automatic.
 It can shift if the lead driver suddenly cuts in without space, stops for no reason, drives with broken brake lights, or reverses.